 The 60-yard dash is a short race that spans 60 yards and is most often used in professional baseball.
-The fastest 60-yard dash was run by both Herb Washington and Mel Pender, who ran it in 5.8 seconds in 1972 and 1973, respectively.
+The fastest 60-yard dash was run by Herb Washington, who ran it in 5.8 seconds in 1972.
+But why does baseball use the 60-yard dash?

-The 60-yard dash is used in Major League Baseball to evaluate the players’ acceleration and speed.
-Although running to first base is only 30 yards, players need to be able to run a double as fast as possible.
-In fact, for the American League, you have to run it in under seven seconds.
+The 60-yard dash is used in Major League Baseball to evaluate a player’s acceleration and speed.
+Although running to first base is only 30 yards, players also need to be fast on defense so they can cover as much ground as possible.

 But who started the 60-yard dash, and why?
 Let’s take a look at this in more detail to find out.